hmteams/xag/index.md

 This repository contains design patterns for explainable agents as advocated in the [_Explainable Agents (XAg) by Design_ AAMAS'24 Blue Sky](https://www.aamas2024-conference.auckland.ac.nz/accepted/blue-sky-ideas/){:target="_blank"}.

 These patterns are a community-driven effort to share knowledge and practices for explainable-by-design agents.

+Cite this work:
+>  Rodriguez, S. and Thangarajah, J. (2024) ‘Explainable Agents (XAg) by Design’, in Proceedings of the 2024 International Conference on Autonomous Agents and Multiagent Systems (Blue Sky).
+Auckland, New Zeland (AAMAS ’24), p. [to appear].

 # Patterns